 ANZAC Day is tomorrow, a day in which we commemorate our fallen, returned and current Service men and women, a day in which we remember their sacrifices past and present.
 In honour of the occasion I set out to gather titles of Children’s Chapter Books for Anzac Day as books are a fantastic gateway to discussions and the beginning of understanding the many complex issues that arise from War.
 I focused on collating only books written by Australian and New Zealand authors – ANZACs; Australian New Zealand Army Corps.
-I had no idea that I’d end up with 60 titles! and I’m sure there are likely more still to find.
+I had no idea that I’d end up so many!
+Sharing 60 Children’s Chapter Books for ANZAC Day.

 Talking mega posts of books, be sure to also check out my gathering of 58 Picture Books for ANZAC Day which already had grown to 62 😉